 Conference calls are an old talk now that everyone keeps in touch through distance.
 Many people meet remotely and get things done a lot quicker.
 Although it doesn’t mean that conference calls are always ideal.
 We can endlessly talk about conference call dark sides but the real question is which type is more efficient – audio conferencing or video conferencing?

-We have all gathered here to answer that question by pointing out pros and cons of both.
+We have all gathered here to answer that question by pointing out the pros and cons of both.

 This type of modern conferencing is otherwise called teleconferencing and is widely accepted by almost everyone in the business field.
 Audio conferencing gives people the ability to dial directly to the conferencing bridge to join the conference call, or be added by the conference call hosts themselves.

-Ease of use – audio conferencing is a common practice so people are familiar with its usage.
+Ease of use – audio conferencing is a common practice, so people are familiar with its usage.
 You can effortlessly join a conference call by dialing the same number as other participants and accept calls right at your desk.

 Invisibility – No additional time required for getting ready for the call since you won’t be seen.
-This can also be an advantage if you feel more comfortable leading a voice conversation rather than face face to face.
+This can also be an advantage if you feel more comfortable leading a voice conversation rather than face to face.

 Affordability – Using audio conferences through VoIP can be free of charge, and conference call hardware is fairly affordable.
-You may have to invest in acquiring an audio conferencing system for higher quality conference calls, but again – it’s affordable especially if you’re using it with teams.
+You may have to invest in acquiring an audio conferencing system for higher quality conference calls, but again – it’s affordable, especially if you’re using it with teams.

 Manageability – In case the audio conference call hasn’t been scheduled, you can phone the participants and hold the meeting spontaneously – it won’t require any setup or additional efforts to invite the participants and wait for the invitation to be accepted.

 Attention span – It’s difficult to stay focused throughout the meeting without having any visual cues.
 You will have to try doodling or taking notes to keep stimulating your brain to concentrate and not daydream or get sidetracked.
-Mastering conference call tips is not that easy after all.
+Mastering conference call tips is not that easy, after all.

 Surroundings – It’s difficult to understand who’s speaking if you don’t hear their name before they start their speech.
 It’s also difficult to hear someone nod as they forget to give an affirmative signal.
-Overall, lack of visuals makes it harder to follow the natural flow of conversation.
-To avoid this, introduce yourself in the beginning of the call and keep reminding your name whenever you speak.
+Overall, the lack of visuals makes it harder to follow the natural flow of conversation.
+To avoid this, introduce yourself at the beginning of the call and keep reminding your name whenever you speak.
 You may ask others to do so as well.

 Which Noise Is Annoying You The Most?

-This type of conferencing includes transmission of both audio and video data by using computer networks.
+This type of conferencing includes the transmission of both audio and video data by using computer networks.
 Video conferencing gained popularity later in the conferencing game, but it’s just as applicable and widely used for many remote business meetings.